segmentio/segment-docs/src/connections/sources/catalog/libraries/server/http-api/index.md

 #### writeKey authentication
 Authenticate to the Tracking API by sending your project's **Write Key** along with a request.
-The authentication writeKey should be snet as part of the body of the request.
+The authentication writeKey should be sent as part of the body of the request.
 This will be encrypted over https.

 #### OAuth
 [Obtain the access token](/docs/connections/oauth/) from the Authorization Server specific to the region.